Common Questions

 Current Rates:

-Rates are quoted as an all inclusive rate on a per person sharing basis, with a 30% single supplement applying where a non-sharing room is required.
-Specials will change over time.
+Rates are quoted as an all inclusive rate on a per person sharing basis – a 30% single supplement applies where a non-sharing room is required, or for odd-numbered groups.

 What's Included